chaohuang/mirror_mmetric/README.md

                            producing a number of samples in [nbAmplesMin, nbSamplesMax].
 This process is very time comsuming.
                            (default: 0)
-      --nbSamplesMax arg   see --nbSampleMin documentation.
-Must be > to --nbSamleMin. (default: 0)
+      --nbSamplesMax arg   see --nbSamplesMin documentation.
+Must be > to --nbSamplesMin. (default: 0)
       --maxIterations arg  Maximum number of iterations in sample count constrained sampling, i.e. when --nbSampleMin > 0.
                            (default: 10)

+ prnd mode options:
+      --nbSamples arg  integer value specifying the traget number of points in the output point cloud (default: 2000000)

  sdiv mode options:
       --areaThreshold arg  face area limit to stop subdivision (default: 1.0)